maxYurchenko/enonic-slack-lib/README.md

     // Send message to the channel
     slackLib.sendMessage({
       // Channel.
 Required.
-Url to webhook, which can be obtained inside you Slack app.
+Url to webhook, which can be obtained inside your Slack app.
       channel: webhookUrl,
       // Title.
 Not required.
 If present, this text will be displayed bold and a newline will be added after it.
       title: title,